What is radiotherapy?

 Tiredness

-Tiredness can build up over your treatment.
-If you are having other treatments, you may feel more tired.
-Try to pace yourself and get plenty of rest.
+Radiotherapy often makes people feel tired.
+This can build up over your treatment.
+If you are having other treatments, such as surgery or chemotherapy, you may feel more tired.

 Sometimes tiredness can continue for weeks or months after treatment finishes.
 If it does not get better, tell your doctor or nurse.